top of page

 • review of decision boundaries

-👉 If you want to diagnose whether authority is your constraint, the contact centre performance intervention is designed to identify and address it.
+If you want to diagnose whether authority is your constraint, the contact centre coaching intervention is designed to identify the structural cause and build the case for change inside your own operation.

 Comments